twilio/voice-quickstart-ios/README.md

 <kbd><img src="Images/add-push-credential.png"/></kbd>

-Now let's go back to `server.py` and update the Push Credential SID.
+Now let's go back to your server code and update the Push Credential SID.
 The Push Credential SID will now be embedded in your access token.

     PUSH_CREDENTIAL_SID = 'CR***'